vonovak/react-native-flabel-textfield/README.md

 # React Native Floating Label TextField

-A simple wrapper around 'TextField'.
+A simple wrapper around 'TextInput'.
 Works both for iOS and Android.
 Note the wrapped TextField has no placeholder - the placeholder is 'simulated' by the floating label being down where the placeholder would normally be.
 I might later add a version which actually uses placeholder but for now, trying to use the placeholder causes issues with appearance.**

 ### install